vasujhawar2001/DSA_Cohort/README.md

 > Each directory has `Readme.md` , `notes` directory for handwrittren notes or snippets or txt files (if anyone is interested please make sure they are structured enough to understand).
 ### Easy to Understand Manner
 If you face any difficulty or confused, feel free to reach me on the discord channel. @vasu #7222
-> All source code is written in java in code directory.
+> All source code is written in java in java-code directory.
 But you can use any language of your choice just make sure files are structured.

 # How to Contribute?